Gelles-Cole Literary Enterprises

 A boutique of editorial and publishing services for authors, agents, and publishers.

 copy for covers, marketing material and more.
-Consulting via Skype available worldwide.
+Consulting via Zoom available worldwide.

 The Editorial Evaluation